The world of online learning is a fast-growing sector. But don’t just take our word for it.

 FAQ: Podia vs Kajabi Frequently Asked Questions

-Kajabi is a web-based, “all-in-one” software that gives you the tools needed to make money from selling your knowledge all within one app.
+Kajabi is a web-based, “all-in-one” software that gives you the course creation tool functionality needed to make money from selling your knowledge all within one app.
 Kajabi includes: Website building tools and email marketing tools.

 Yes, lots of people use Podia to manage and run their entire business.
 You can add additional pages like and ‘About’ page, FAQ’s, landing pages, social media links, and any other information that you would like to include on your primary website.

-Kajabi only allows the selling of digital products as they provide a platform for people to sell their knowledge and expertise.
+Kajabi only allows the selling of digital product as they provide a platform for people to sell their knowledge and expertise.

 Kajabi vs Podia: Which Comes Out on Top?